-Match .txt files that contain an exact match on "computer help"; therefore, files that contain "computer helps" or other non-exact matches will not be displayed.
+Match .txt files that contain an exact match on "computer help"; therefore, files that contain "computer helps" or other non-exact matches are not shown.
 It is important to realize that using /x must be a line that exactly matches "computer help"; in other words, if anything else is on the same line, it's not an exact match.

 findstr /n /i /c:"computer help" *

 Search for any file containing "computer help" regardless of its case and display the line where the text is found.
-Below is an example of how the results in the above example may be displayed.
+Below is an example of how the results in the above example may look.

 tables.htm:20: src="http://www.computerhope.com/logo.gif" width="96" height="69" alt="Computer Hopes free computer help." border="0"></a></font></td>

 v.htm:10: content="computer help, computer, hardware, help, hardware help, support, video card, video card support, video card help, vlb, vesa, local, bus">